-Summary : As the Antarctic summer comes to a close in March, migratory whale species like the humpback are very active, socializing and feeding in preparation for the long journey ahead.
-Resident whale species like the minke and orca are abundant, plus there's a good chance of encountering southern right whales and some of the larger pelagic species.
-Leopard seals are also very busy in March, hunting naive penguin chicks as they mature, develop their waterproof feathers, and make their first journeys to the sea.
-This very special voyage hosts marine biologist Annette Bombosch, Ph.D. and a team of scientists conducting cutting-edge marine mammal studies.
-Budding Citizen Scientists will have ample opportunity to participate in research, while photographers and videographers have ample opportunity to capture stunning images.
+Summary : This very special voyage hosts marine biologist Annette Bombosch, Ph.D., and a team of scientists conducting cutting-edge marine mammal studies.
+Budding Citizen Scientists will have ample opportunity to participate in research, while photographers and videographers will have ample opportunity to capture stunning images.
 Along the way, aim to visit active scientific or historic bases, scout for Adelie, chinstrap and gentoo penguins, discover breathtaking landscapes, and learn from a dedicated photography coach.
 Optional camping and kayaking excursions enrich the experience.

 Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins

 Just-Released Offer Save up to $1,500 per person